Mosope20/secrer_messages/README.md

 ```bash
 npm start
 ```
-### 🎉 The application should now be running, and you can interact with its endpoints as defined in the routes directory.
+### 🎉 The application should now be running, and you can use it to encrypt and decrypt messages.

 ---

 ## 📡 API Endpoints
-- POST /signup: Registers a new user.
-- POST /login: Authenticates a user and returns a JWT.
-- GET /users,/update,/logout,/delete: Protected routes that requires a valid JWT.
+- GET /encrypt: Input the plain text you wish to encrypt.
+The application will return the encrypted message.
+- GET /decrypt: Input the encrypted message.
+The application will return the original plain text.

 ---

 ## 📦 Dependencies
 - express: Web framework for Node.js.
-- jsonwebtoken: Library to sign and verify JWTs.
+- crypto: Node.js built-in module for cryptographic functions.
 - dotenv: Loads environment variables from a .env file.

 ---